MPourjam/MSD-Documents/docs/source/general_exp.rst

 As a user has defined a project, the new project can host various *organisms*, *samples* and *datasets*.
 A defined *organism* can have several samples assigned to and similarly each *sample* might have various *datasets*.

-Take this hypothetical sitaion into consideration.
+Take this hypothetical situation into consideration.
 As a researcher you might have project in which you have three mice.
-In this case each each mouse would be an *organism* at MSD.
-Suppose that you plan to compare two types of samples (colon biopsy and faeces) and two microbiome anlaysis methods (16S amplicon and Shotgun sequencing).
+In this case each mouse would be an *organism* at MSD.
+Suppose that you plan to compare two types of samples (colon biopsy and faeces) and two microbiome analysis methods (16S amplicon and Shotgun sequencing).
 In order to achieve this you need to attempt one sampling for each sample type and get enough sample for each sample type to send for different sequencing methods.
 It means that you would take 2 samples from each mouse and produce 2 datasets from each sample.
 Thus, you need to define all your mice as *organism* at MSD and